mynaparrot/plugNmeet-docs/docs/security-overview.md

 # Plug-N-Meet Security Overview

-This document provides an overview of the security architecture and mechanisms implemented within the Plug-N-Meet a platform.
-Our goal is to ensure the confidentiality, integrity, and availability of all communications.
+This document provides a detailed overview of the security architecture of the Plug-N-Meet platform.
+The system is designed from the ground up to ensure the confidentiality, integrity, and availability of all user communications, providing a secure and private environment for your meetings.

 ## Table of Contents